-Dallas Cowboys owner Jerry Jones has been taking a lot of hits these days from current NFL stars about how he runs his team, the latest coming from Derrick Henry.
+Dallas Cowboys owner Jerry Jones has been taking a lot of shots these days from current NFL stars about how he runs his team, the latest coming from Derrick Henry.

-The Baltimore Ravens running back is the latest player who put the Cowboys owner on blast.
+The Baltimore Ravens running back is the latest player who put the Cowboys owner on blast, calling back to his free agency last offseason.

 Derrick Henry jokes that Cowboys owner/GM Jerry Jones 'has my number blocked' 😅